AbuMahir980/chowdeck-project/README.md

-# CHOWDECK PROJECT REPO GUIDE
+# CHWDCK PROJECT REPO GUIDE

 **Welcome to the project repository!
 This guide outlines the workflow and best practices for collaborating on the Chowdeck project.**

-PS: Right click on this file in the primary side bar, locate open preview to preview this ChowdeckProject.README.md file
+PS: Right click on this file in the primary side bar, locate open preview to preview this ChwdckProject.README.md file

 ## Workflow Overview: